RaphaelVSouza/My-Marvel-List-Demo/README.md

 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook

+## This project is development, for now access the http://localhost:3000/characters route
 ## Learn More

 To learn more about the structure and other commands/modifications, see the [Create React App Documentation](https://create-react-app.dev/).